-The Belgian Civil Aviation Authority has granted some exemptions regarding COVID-19 (Coronavirus).
+The Belgian Civil Aviation Authority has granted some exemptions and approvals regarding COVID-19 (Coronavirus).

 |ACW / OPS / ATCO / CAW||licences, ratings, endorsements, certificates and attestations|